Deeply Depleted Channel™ (DDC) Low-Power CMOS Technology

 Use of DDC transistors allows for the setting of multiple VTs, which is vital for today’s low-power products and complex chip devices.

-Besides the benefit of significant VT variation reduction, DDC transistors have additional benefits which lead to further reductions in power with higher speed.
+Besides the benefit of significant VT variation reduction, DDC transistors have additional benefits which lead to further reductions in power.
 These include:

 - Increased channel mobility for increased drive current